networkservicemesh/deployments-k8s/examples/use-cases/Kernel2RVlanMultiNS/README.md

 fi
 ```

-Get the IP addresses for NSCs from first k8s namespace:
+Get the IP addresses for NSCs from the third k8s namespace:

 ```bash
 declare -A IP_ADDR